Last Updated on September 27, 2020 by Sunny Staff

 Once a sale has been completed on WooCommerce, it sends the details to QuickBooks, which creates a receipt for your sales ledger, and adds a new customer record or updates an existing one.
 If you’re selling subscriptions, it will add the information to your monthly report.

-Zapier lets you decide what one-way processes you want WooCommerce to send to QuickBooks, saving you time from manual data entry.
+Zapier lets you decide what one-way processes WooCommerce should send to QuickBooks, saving you time from manual data entry.
 That alone is a huge benefit for many e-commerce businesses.
 It can’t, however, send QuickBooks data to WooCommerce.

 If you sell through different channels, you’ll want to use one of the two-way integration tools.
 They deliver much more than ensuring data in WooCommerce and QuickBooks accurately mirror each other.
 They create line items to show sales and receipts from each channel, the payment sources used, tax information, even shipping costs, all of which can influence buying decisions.

-In addition to keeping accurate counts for product moved through each channel, it also gives you insights into your costs.
+In addition to keeping accurate counts for products moved through each channel, it also gives you insights into your costs.

 For example, QuickBooks accepts payment from just about every point of service (POS) provider out there, including Bitcoin, in case you were wondering.
 Look at the processing charges you pay for each POS option.
 Are you losing too much money on fees from a processor your customers don’t use very often?
 If WooCommerce analytics show a lot of abandoned carts by iPhone visitors, maybe you should add ApplePay to your payment menu.